Spring Gully (Vic.)

 The latest Census data sees Spring Gully placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Spring Gully's population showed low cultural diversity, with 91.5% born in Australia and 92.9% being citizens.
-English was the language spoken at home by 96.3%.
-Christianity was the predominant religion, practiced by 46.5%.
+Spring Gully, surveyed in 2016, had a predominantly Australian-born population with 91.5% born there, and 92.9% being citizens.
+English was the primary language spoken at home by 96.3%.
+Christianity was the dominant religion, practiced by 46.5% of residents.

 Frequently Asked Questions - Diversity